AKEric/skinner/README.md

 This tool aims to alleviate any issues for the techart team regardless of industry.
 It is in-use and proven in AAA game production.

 ## Similar Tools
-If you are the author of any of the below tools and feel I have represented your software inaccurately, please let me know for correction.
+If you are the author of any of the below tools and feel I have misrepresented your software in any way, please let me know for correction.
 * Maya provided tools
   * [Deformer Weights](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2022/ENU/Maya-CharacterAnimation/files/GUID-A3079688-8A42-4C82-A3CF-070D95A9CE6F-htm.html)
     * Skinner outperforms on speed, and provides a substantially better UI, and overall feature set.